-The main external examiner for your course is Dr. Sam Mckay and he works at The Liverpool Institute for Performing Arts.
+The main external examiner for your course is Kayla Dougan Bowtell (FHEA) and she works at University of Lincoln.
 Sometimes, your modules may have a different external examiner and your module leader can provide details on request.

 Please note that students are not permitted to contact external examiners directly and external examiners will not respond to any communication from individual students.
 If you have any concerns about your course then please speak to your Programme Manager.